LaxmanChoudhary/Using-GitHub/README.md

 create a new branch named "feature_x" and switch to it using
 $ git checkout -b feature_x
 ```

+perform-   add, commit and push request[for branch stated below] for branch like 	           master to create a merge request to repository

 ```
 switch back to master
 $ git checkout master